EtherLinkLab/Project-EtherLink/README.md

 **What's Included:**

 * `contracts/` - Directory containing the Solidity smart contract code for STELLAR.
+* `code_of_conduct/` - Our code of conduct outlining respectful and inclusive behavior for contributors.
+* `security/` - Information on security considerations and potential vulnerabilities associated with the smart contract.
 * `README.md` - This file (you're reading it now!)
 * `LICENSE` - File specifying the license under which the code is distributed.